MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M04-empower-workforce-copilot-marketing/4-consolidate-multiple-reports.md

----
-durationInMinutes:10
-title:Exercise: Consolidate multiple marketing reports using Copilot in Word
+# Consolidate multiple marketing reports using Copilot in Word
 ---
 Copilot in Word is an AI-powered writing assistant that can help Marketing professionals create documents more efficiently.
 In a document with existing content, Copilot can help you transform the content.
 It can rewrite selected content, or even transform selected content into a table.
 Copilot in Word can help Marketing professionals save time and effort when creating documents.
 It can help you generate content, rewrite text, and provide helpful suggestions.
 With its AI-powered writing assistance, Copilot can help you create documents more efficiently and effectively.